klizhentas/notes/culture.md

 # Corporate culture

-Corporate culture is usually declared as a set of "core values" - moral and business principles that are declared explicitly.
+Corporate culture is usually declared as a set of "core values" - moral and business principles that are declared by the leadership.

 These principles are enforced either implicitly using the system of reward and punishment or explicitly during hiring and performance evaluation processes.

 There are many ideas about good and bad company culture, suggestions on how to build one and many stories about different experiments conducted by company leaderships.